 Travel insurance if you're injured in an accident

 Before you go, get travel insurance.
-If you're injured and need medical assistance, you may want to claim on it.
+If you're injured and need medical assistance, you may want to claim it.
 You need insurance whether you're driving, riding or a passenger.
 Otherwise, all your costs are on you.

 - Medical assistance.
 The insurer may cover medical costs associated with a road accident.
 You may need to pay extra to ensure you're covered for what you're planning to do, for example riding a motorcycle.
-Check the fine print and ensure your covered.
+Check the fine print and ensure you're covered.

 - Cancellation costs.
 Your insurer may cover you for cancellation or other costs if you need to change your plans because of the accident.